 Long Yu received the 2002 Montblanc Arts Patronage Award from the Montblanc Cultural Foundation, and in 2003 came Le grade de chevalier dans l'ordre des Arts et des Lettres (The Honor of Chevalier of French Art and Culture) from the Government of France.
 In 2005, Italian President honored Maestro Long Yu L'onorificenza di commendatore.

 In November 2010, the Central Conservatory of Music has presented Maestro Long Yu with a certificate of the Honourable Academician from the Central Conservatory at a conference for 70th year anniversary of its founding, in recognition of his great contribution and devoted efforts to the development in classical music in China and cultural exchanges over the past decade.
 On December 2010, he was awarded People of the Year in Arts Field in China.

 In 2013, Long Yu was awarded the national level arts award “China Arts Award”.

 In 2014, Long Yu received the France Knight of Legion of Honour.

 In 2015, Long Yu was named “Morally and Artistically Excellent Artist” by state authority.
 He was also awarded “Global Citizen Award” by the Atlantic Council, and the Sanford Medal by Yale University’s College of Music in 2015.

 In April, 2016, Long Yu was elected as a Foreign Honorary Member of the American Academy of Arts and Sciences.

 In June, 2016, Long Yu received German’s Federal Cross of Merit.

-Long Yu is currently Vice-president of Chinese Musicians Association, member of the 11th and 12th the National Committee of the Chinese People's Political Consultative Conference.
+Long Yu is currently Vice-president of Chinese Musicians Association, member of the 11th, 12th and 13th National Committee of the Chinese People's Political Consultative Conference.